Nicholas Griffen

 Language Researcher

-I’m a PhD researcher at Université Paris Cité under the supervision of Dr. Ira Noveck.
-In October, I will present my thesis on "What Makes the Processing of Idioms Unique?".
+I was recently awarded a PhD in Linguistics at the Université Paris Cité under the supervision of Dr. Ira Noveck.
+I wrote my thesis on "What Makes the Processing of Idioms Unique?".

-Prior to my academic studies in Paris, I was awarded a Master's Degree in Linguistics at Universität Göttingen, under the supervision of Clemens Steiner-Mayr.
-While there I completed a thesis on indeterminate gradable adjectives.
+Prior to my time in Paris, I was awarded an MA in Linguistics at the Georg-August-Universität Göttingen, under the supervision of Dr. Clemens Steiner-Mayr.
+While there I completed a thesis on Indeterminate Gradable Adjectives.
 During the course of this project, I rapidly developed a strong interest in Psycholinguistics.

-Subsequently, I was awarded a SMARTS-UP mobility scholarship and a LabEx Master’s Thesis Grant which enabled me to develop my skill set as an experimentalist at Université Paris Cité.
+Subsequently, I was awarded a SMARTS-UP mobility scholarship and a LabEx Master’s Thesis Grant which enabled me to develop my skill set as an experimentalist in Paris.

-In addition, I’ve led a bi-weekly Experimental Linguistics Workshop which takes place at the Laboratoire Linguistique Formelle and co-instructed a course on Psycholinguistics with Dr. Barbara Hemforth.
+In addition, I led a bi-weekly Experimental Linguistics Workshop which took place at the Laboratoire Linguistique Formelle and co-instructed a course on Psycholinguistics with Dr. Barbara Hemforth.

 Topographic map IPS Topographic map IPU